Safety Data Sheets

 - once a restriction under REACH has been imposed

-Suppliers will provide updated safety data sheets for all the former recipients that they have supplied the substance or mixture to within the preceding 12 months, free of charge.
+When any of the above three situations apply, suppliers must provide updated safety data sheets to all the former recipients to whom they have supplied the substance or mixture to within the preceding 12 months, free of charge.